sanger/lims-bridge-app/README.md

 Example: Asset model class corresponds to the table assets in the database.
 To change this behaviour, one can use the class method "set\_dataset" to set the name of the table.

+### Notes

+The mapping between S2 samples and the sample related tables in Sequencescape is done in lib/lims-bridge-app/sequencescape\_wrappers/sequencescape_mapper.rb.